atechofficials/protokeeb/README.md

 **Option-2** will be a DIY approach with detailed instructions for almost every step.
 So, that you can quickly start your custom keyboard journey filled with learning, development, and customization.

+> [!Note]
-**Note:** Option-2 is not recommended for a person who is an absolute beginner in the field of electronics as this option requires a certain set of skills and basic electronics knowledge, not to mention good SMD soldering skills.
+> Option-2 is not recommended for a person who is an absolute beginner in the field of electronics as this option requires a certain set of skills and basic electronics knowledge, not to mention good SMD soldering skills.

 Follow this guide if you are ready to test your skills: [Assembly Instructions](https://github.com/atechofficials/protokeeb) (Work-in-progress)